Coconut Chia Seed Pudding

 Add the chia seeds and milk into a 1 cup mason jar, twist on a lid (like these reusable mason jar storage lids) and shake it up.
 Label and tag the jars, then set them in the fridge for 8 hours.
 Shake or stir again when ready to serve.

-Serve topped with anything that you love, fresh fruit, dried fruit, nuts, and coconut.
-You can even add the extra ingredients in at the beginning and the flavours will all blend together.
+Serve topped with anything that you love!
+Try fresh fruit, dried fruit, nuts, and coconut.
+You can even add the extra ingredients in at the beginning and the flavors will all blend together.
 I did this with the coconut pudding and cut the coconut milk in half, replacing it with coconut water, to get the right texture of the final pudding.